 DARPA wants drones and wants them intelligent enough to fly on their own and scout for dangers

 The U.S. military wants to build more drones and this time, they want to make drones that have a computerized mind of their own to fly around and scout for dangers.
-To put it in simple words, the drones of today have to be manned by a pilot with a remote control.
-The drones United States military aim to build, should be smart enough to navigate obstacles and reach the target all of its own accord.
-In short they want a Hawk in the sky.
+To put it in simple words, the drones of today have to be manned by a pilot with remote control.
+The drones United States military aim to build, should be smart enough to navigate obstacles and reach the target all of its own accords.
+In short, they want a Hawk in the sky.

 Fast Lightweight Autonomy

-D.A.R.P.A. is the department of the military that has been handling the responsibility of the drone program and they made announcement in this regard recently.
+D.A.R.P.A. is the department of the military that has been handling the responsibility of the drone program and they made an announcement in this regard recently.
 They made it clear, that the intelligent machine they want has to be a drone, no birds, no unmanned aerial vehicles (UAVs) like the one previously developed either.
-These type of machines are already in use and have their own limitations which they wish to overcome.
+These types of machines are already in use and have their own limitations which they wish to overcome.